Long Island City Neighborhood Review - Queens Moving Guide 2024

 Restaurants & Dining

-Though Long Island City can't exactly claim to be known for any particular type of cuisine or food establishment, one thing they do have are a lot of good options.
+Though Long Island City can't exactly claim to be known for any particular type of cuisine or food establishment, one thing they do have is a lot of good options.

 Cafe Henri, Tournesol, and Casa Enrique are hidden local gems worth checking out.